Imgiritharan/blogger-templates/README.md

 * Navbar
 * VideoBar

 Just add a widget with each type in Blogger template editor to understand more about widgets.
+Widget should be added under section tag.